Gunnhildurkatrin/DisneyVillains/content/post/disneyvillains.md

 This is the whole Villains network, with different colors for all four universes and we must say it looks a little crazy.
 On the figure, we see that there are some groups that are better connected than others.
 Those groups represent the different universes.
 The Marvel universe is displayed with green color, Star Wars with red color, Pixar with gray color, Walt Diseny with blue color and the villains who are not a part of a specific universe, are represented with pink color (Unknown).

-# WordClouds for per universe
+# WordClouds per universe

 ![stats]({{< baseurl >}}/images/marvel.png)

 ![stats]({{< baseurl >}}/images/disneyw.png)

 ![stats]({{< baseurl >}}/images/starwars.png)

 ![stats]({{< baseurl >}}/images/pixar.png)

-These are the WordClouds for all four universes, We were extremely happy with the outcome.
-We thought they told a good story about the different universes.
+These are the WordClouds for all four universes, we were extremely happy with the outcome.
+We thought the WordClouds told a good story about different universes.
 If we take a further look into the Marvel WordCloud we see words like Spiderman, Loki, Marvel, comics, kill, return, Hulk and Thor, these words are a great example of what the Marvel universe is all about.
 The same can be said about the other universe WordCloud, for example, in Disney WordCloud we see words such as tell, time, show, and appearance, these are all words that fit well when telling a story as Walt Disney does.
 In the Star Wars WordCloud, we see words like Vader which is a famous character in the Star Wars movie.
 Finally, in the Pixar WordCloud, we see words such as Buzz, toy, Mater, incredible, and Woody.